Hyperthyroidism Diet: Foods to Avoid and Eat

 Processed Food

-• In hyperthyroidism, limit processed or fried foods intake, as they can worsen symptoms.
+• In hyperthyroidism, limit your intake of processed or fried foods, as they can worsen symptoms.

-• Thyroid foods to avoid, such as biscuits, noodles, pasta, and pastries, cause thyroid gland inflammation.
-This inflammation can disrupt the normal functioning of the thyroid.
+• Certain foods to avoid, such as biscuits, noodles, pasta, and pastries, can cause inflammation of the thyroid gland.
+This inflammation can disrupt the thyroid’s normal functioning.

 Caffeine